techidaily/site-win11-tips/source/_posts/navigating-windows-errors-how-to-fix-unopenable-packages.md

 ## 5\.
 Install the Software in a New Admin Account

  Some users have also resolved this issue by creating new Windows admin accounts and installing the required software packages from them.
 To do that, you’ll need to add a new local user account via Settings and then set it to an administrator account type.
-You can apply this potential resolution by following the steps in our[guide to fixing Windows issues](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) by creating a new account.
+You can apply this potential resolution by following the steps in our [guide to fixing Windows issues](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) by creating a new account.

 ![The Add account button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/add-account-button-2.jpg)